yakkomajuri/yakkomajuri.github.io/pages/blog/teeny.md

 Here's an example of Teeny at work.

-> **Side note:** Teeny is made of poorly-tested code I wrote in between a trip to the movies and a basketball game. **But**, if you want to try it, you can install it with `npm i -g teeny` or `yarn global add teeny`.
+> **Side note:** Teeny is made of poorly-tested code I wrote in between a trip to the movies and a basketball game. **But**, if you want to try it, you can install it with `npm i -g teeny-cli` or `yarn global add teeny-cli`.
 The code is available [here](https://github.com/yakkomajuri/teeny).

 To start a Teeny project, run `teeny init`.
 This will create the following in your current directory: